csabbah/mern-book-search/README.md

 ```

 2. Once cloned, open the project folder in your text editor and run the following command in terminal to install all dependencies.
-   Important note - You will need run the below command in the root directory path, client and server directories.
+   Important note - You will need to run the below command in the 'root', 'client' and 'server' directory paths.

 ```
 npm install